 We’re capable of change.
 If you need proof of that, just look at how companies responded to COVID.
 But making certain changes more permanently?
 Well, that can take more getting used to.
 The switch to remote work was easier for some than it was for others and will likely continue to be.
 But as the pandemic continues, remote work is a change to settle into.
 Companies holding out on making temporary set ups more permanent should rethink their approach in the following ways.

-Some jobs require equipment and machinery so valuable and specific to the role that an employee cannot work anywhere except their employer’s physical workspace.
+Some jobs require equipment and machinery so valuable and specific to the role that an employee cannot work mobile except their employer’s physical workspace.
 That is not true of the employees working remotely from their home offices set up along bedroom walls, in the cleaner areas of the basement or the temporary perch at the kitchen table.
 Their ability to plug into the nearest outlet and plop down on the nearest available folding chair or sitting stool makes them flexible.
 That doesn’t necessarily make them more productive.

 Working from home shouldn’t be about working wherever you can in the home because it’s your partner’s turn in the only spare room with a door that closes.
 Working from home should be the same as working in the office setting.
 A dedicated workspace helps employees focus on whatever the workday brings.
 When it’s done, employees can turn off that part of their day and move on to their personal lives.
 Instead of rolling out of bed minutes before a meeting, employees can maintain the routine of a typical pre-pandemic work week, minus the commute.